-GENERAL Since the launching of the report of the Global High-Level Panel on Water and Peace, entitled "A Matter of Survival", on 14 September 2017 (hereinafter "the Panel Report"), the reactions to the report and its recommendations have been overwhelmingly positive and it became clear that there is considerable interest in the report's recommendations.
-The initial activities in January 2018 were the first and clear sign of the existing interest: Meetings in Washington involved over 100 experts as well as key persons of the World Bank, the IFC, the OAS and State Department.
-In New York, the meetings included the UN Secretary-General Antonio Guterrez, the UN Secretariat's Department of Political Affairs, and the International Peace Institute which organised a special event involving more than 100 New York based experts, NGOs and the media.
-Based on this platform, the subsequent months allowed for intense communications with various UN organs, programs, funds and agencies, which gradually established a place for the work based on the report's recommendations within the UN System.
-The principal among our interlocutors in the UN system include the UN Security Council (both armed conflicts and conflict prevention); UN General Assembly (launching the UN Water Action Decade on 22 March 2018)
+Since the launching of the report of the Global High-Level Panel on Water and Peace, entitled "A Matter of Survival", on 14 September 2017 (hereinafter "the Panel Report"), the feedback and endorsement of the Report and its recommendations have been overwhelmingly positive and it became clear that there is considerable interest in its recommendations.

+The initial activities in January 2018 were the first and clear indication of the existing interest: Meetings were held in Washington and included over 100 experts as well as key counterparts of the World Bank, the IFC, the OAS and the State Department.
+In New York, the meetings included the UN Secretary-General Antonio Guterrez, the UN Secretariat's Department of Political Affairs, and the International Peace Institute which organised a special event involving New York based experts, NGOs and the media.

+Building upon this platform, the subsequent months allowed for intense communications with various UN organs, programs, funds and agencies, which gradually set a place for the work based on the report's recommendations within the UN System.
+The principal interlocutors include the UN Security Council (both armed conflicts and conflict prevention); the UN General Assembly (launching the UN